-Williston in particular houses the richest residents in the state thanks, in part, to a median household income of $83,750 and a ridiculously low poverty rate of 7.1%.
+Horace in particular houses the richest residents in the state thanks, in part, to a median household income of $110,870 and a ridiculously low poverty rate of 1.8%.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in North Dakota share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in North Dakota?
-That would be Grand Forks.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in North Dakota.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.